Genymobile/scrcpy/doc/mouse.md

 ## Mouse bindings

-By default, right-click triggers BACK (or POWER on) and middle-click triggers HOME.
+By default, with SDK mouse, right-click triggers BACK (or POWER on) and middle-click triggers HOME.
 In addition, the 4th click triggers APP_SWITCH and the 5th click expands the notification panel.

+In AOA and UHID mouse modes, all clicks are forwarded by default.

-The shortcuts can be configured using `--mouse-bind=xxxx`.
+The shortcuts can be configured using `--mouse-bind=xxxx` for any mouse mode.
 The argument must be exactly 4 characters, one for each secondary click:

 ```
 --mouse-bind=xxxx